Tuesday, March 11, 2025

 Little Old Me

-I’ve been writing this blog for over 10 years, covering various topics (aviation, industry, government, space, stocks).
-It’s time to try something a little different, I’m taking a gamble, and it’s just for fun.
+I’ve been writing this blog for over 10 years, covering various topics (aviation, industry, government, space, and stocks).
+It’s time to try something a little different.
+I’m taking a gamble, and it’s just for fun.

 I’ve been covering the gambling “industry” for quite a while.
 But I’d say this is the first time I’m stepping into the “how to” arena and talking from my personal experience.

-So, it’s time for a night on the town and a visit to your local casino.
+So, you are ready for a night on the town and a visit to your local casino.
 How much money should you bring to a casino?
 That’s usually the first question a person asks if they have never been to a casino before or gambled.
-The simple answer, bring money that you are willing to lose with no negative impact on you.
+The simple answer is to bring money that you are willing to lose with no negative impact on you.
 We all know people can get carried away.

 What if I told you a player can cover 32 out of 37 numbers on the wheel with only eight chips?
 That’s covering over 80% of the wheel.
 Ok, too early for that.
 I was never good at math either.
 More on that later.